gustavochm/phasepy/README.rst

 	>>>	 w = 0.643558, GC = {'CH3':1, 'CH2':1,'OH(P)':1})
 	>>> mix = mixture(ethanol, water)

-If, for example, we need the bubble point of the of x = 0.5 of ethanol at 320K, we could use the Peng Robinson EoS with an advanced mix rule with UNIFAC model:
+If, for example, we need the bubble point of the a mixture of x = 0.5 of ethanol at 320K, we could use the Peng Robinson EoS with the advanced mixing rule MHV and the Modified-UNIFAC model:

 .. code-block:: python

 	>>> mix.unifac()
-	>>> from phasepy import pr
+	>>> from phasepy import preos
 	>>> eos = pr(mix, 'mhv_unifac')
 	>>> from phasepy.equilibrium import bubblePy
 	>>> y_guess, P_guess = [0.2,0.8] , 1
 	>>> bubblePy(y_guess, P_guess, x = [0.5, 0.5], T = 320, model = eos)

 Similarly, liquid-liquid and liquid-liquid-vapor equilibrium can be solved, if were the case, with the same object, eos.

 Latest source code